 Programs specific to test preparation will teach you the material specific to the test, however, they may not teach you the benefits of engaging in certain management practices described in the PMBOK.
-This class addresses what to do, why and when you should do it, and what the pros/cons, risks/benefits of using a particular method are.
+Project Management and Foundations of Project Management address what to do, why and when you should do it, and what the pros/cons, risks/benefits of using a particular method are.
 You will have access to the tools that help you become an effective Project Manager.
 Multiple methods are discussed, as well as how and when to select the appropriate ones in practical application.

 What else do I need to know about this class?

 During this class, you will learn criteria on when to use what and, in the handout notes, reference material on details as well as citations to books and papers that detail the methods even further.
-You will work with a team to develop a project using the project management skills you are learning.
-Then your team will present your project at the last session.
+You will work with a team to develop a project using the project management skills you are learning and present your project in the last session.